 Students are expected to take advantage of opportunities to obtain additional help with their subjects.
-Faculty members will make every effort within the context of their various schedules to offer extra help and are commonly available during Community Activities period on Tuesdays and Thursdays and Meetings period on Mondays, Tuesdays, Wednesdays, and Fridays.
-Many teachers are also available by appointment during the Arts period.
+Faculty members will make every effort within the context of their various schedules to offer extra help and are available during designated conference periods.
+Many teachers are also available by appointment after school.
 Courses are designed to be challenging, but any student who feels a lack of mastery of the material in the course should ask the teacher for assistance to help prevent minor confusions from developing into major problems.
 Additionally, students have the option of attending Homework Club after school where they can be helped by members of the faculty.